matryer/xbar/xbarapp.com/articles/2021/03/13/Upgrading-BitBar-plugins-to-make-use-of-new-xbar-features.md

 1. Use variables (new feature) instead of asking users to edit your scripts
 1. Add keyboard shortcuts (new feature) to make your plugins even easier to use

-## Variables
+## Variables for configuration

-Instead of asking users to edit your plugin script in order to configure the script, xbar introduces Variables.
+Instead of asking users to edit your plugin script, xbar introduces Variables.

 ![Screenshot showing an xbar plugin with variables](xbar-plugin-with-variables.png)

+Variables are great for:

+* API keys or tokens that your plugin needs
+* Different style or presentation options
+* Number of items to show

 Variables are defined in your plugin's metadata.
 The xbar UI lets users configure the values without editing your script.